Academic Integrity and Evaluations

 - Have only those items necessary for completing the exam in your possession (e.g., laptop or mobile device, scratch paper, pencil, and/or an approved calculator).

-- Please note, cell phones and calculators with text memory are prohibited during this exam, unless specifically required by the proctors.
-These items may not be kept on exam desks, chairs, or with you.
+- Cell phones and calculators with text memory are prohibited during this exam, unless specifically required by the proctors.
+These items may not be kept on desks, chairs, or with you.
 If you have a very specific need to have a cell phone readily available, you must receive approval in advance.
 If you fail to abide by this policy, you will earn a grade of zero for the exam and possibly be referred for a violation of academic integrity.

 - Students arriving late for an examination, quiz, final, or other point-generating activity may be denied admission to class, at the instructor’s option, until after the activity is over.